Vietnam Travel Guide

 - A bit of an all-in-one, Vietnam's Tet festival sees the nation celebrate New Year, Christmas and birthdays all together!

-Vietnam Travel Advice for US Travellers
+Vietnam Travel Advice for US Travelers

 Flying to Vietnam from the US:

 Vietnam is roughly a 17 hour flight from the west coast and a 20 hour flight from the east coast.
 As most of our Vietnam tours start in Hanoi and end in Saigon you will need what's known as an open jaw flight ticket flying into one city and out of another.
 A few airlines offer this route from US travel hubs including New York and Los Angeles - Asiana Airlines via Seoul and Cathay Pacific via Hong Kong are two good options.
-You can search on Travelocity for flight deals from the US to Vietnam.